swingletree-oss/swingletree/docs/_docs/components/nebula.md

   * Java version
   * Project version
   * Project name
+  * Executed Tasks

 Processed data is persisted to ElasticSearch (if enabled) and can be processed to reports using Kibana or Grafana.
+Information, which could contain sensitive information (like environment variables) are not processed and persisted.

 ### Build Status decision